Gradient estimate and Universal bounds for semilinear elliptic equations on RCD$^*$(K,N) metric measure spaces: Relations among basic estimates

-\end{lem} \begin{proof} To prove that estimate \eqref{ube} holds on $B(x_0,R)$, under the assumption that positive solutions obey the Harnack inequality on $B(x_0,2R)$ and the nonlinear item satisfies $(1)$-$(3)$ in Lemma \ref{l61}, we proceed as follows.
+\end{lem} \begin{proof} To prove that estimate \eqref{ube} holds on $B(x_0,R)$, under the assumption that positive solutions obey the Harnack inequality on $B(x_0,2R)$ and the nonlinear term satisfies $(1)$-$(3)$ in Lemma \ref{l61}, we proceed as follows.